 The electoral data source is the official electoral authority.
 In 1992, the list Federalism (Federalismo) is a joint list of various minor (mainly regionalist) parties, among which the Sardinian Action Party (PSDaZ) is the only one with an available left-right placement.
 Therefore, we have attributed its placement to the list Federalism.
-In 2008, the reconstituted Italian Socialist Party (PSI) takes the placement of the New Italian Socialist Party (NPSI), one of its main founding members and the only one for which a placement is available.
 In 2018, the joint list Power to the People (PAP) receives the placement of Communist Refoundation (PRC), which represents its main component.